vibing-onion/Stock-Correlation-Analysis/README.md

 # Result
 We regret to say that none of the 95% correlated pairs are option listed in HKEX while the 90% pairs are not statistically-significant enough to give a more guaranteed rate of return.
-The hidden opportunities in US market are left to be discovered.
+The hidden opportunities in US market are left to be discovered as short sell in US asset does not require registration of specific account

 # Latest Update
 There are more to explore in warrents, inline or derivative.
 May change our target products after further research.